AnoushkaVyas/DGLR/README.md

 # Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

-This is a Pytorch implementation of Spatio-temporal graph neural networks to estimate soil moisture
+This is a Pytorch implementation of "Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture".

 ## Requirements
 - matplotlib=3.3.4=pypi_0